ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ## Creating obstacles

 Now let's add some obstacles for the player box to avoid to make it a game.
 Set the `numOfObstacles` global variable to 50.
-We are going to create a `createObstacle` function to create 50 randomly positioned obstacles.
+We are going to write a `createObstacle` function to generate 50 randomly positioned obstacles.
 Add the following function below the `createBox` function:

 ```javascript
 function createObstacle() {